Ruyi-Zha/r2_gaussian/data_generator/real_dataset/README.md

 ![gt_demo](../../assets/real_dataset.png)

-Here we describe the data processing steps for real dataset (real X-ray projection, pseudo-GT volume).
+Here we describe the data processing steps for FIPS dataset (real X-ray projection, pseudo-GT volume).

+You can follow similar ideas to generate your own dataset.

 ## Download raw data